Use our NMR service to measure diffusion.

 To see this figure correctly place a red filter of the left eye and a cyan filter over the right eye.

 Fig. 17.
 Projections and slices of a 3D-DOSY-TOCSY spectrum of a mixture of β-cyclodextrin, norcamphor in DMSO-d6

 Heteronuclear correlation (in this case HSQC) between 1H and 13C has the advantage of greatly increased dispersion along the 13C axis that reduces the adverse effects of overlap when combined with DOSY (Fig. 18).
 However, the low isotopic abundance of 13C reduces sensitivity.
-Nonetheless, for concentrated samples, excelent resolution compounds (fig. 19) outwights the sensitivity issue.
+Nonetheless, for concentrated samples, excellent resolution compounds (fig. 19) outweighs the sensitivity issue.

 Fig. 18.
 DOSY-HSQC spectrum of a mixture of β-cyclodextrin and norcamphor in DMSO-d6

 To see this figure correctly place a red filter of the left eye and a cyan filter over the right eye.